github/codeql/docs/language/learn-ql/go/library-modeling-go.rst

 Sanitizers
 ----------

-It is not necessary to indicate that library functions are sanitizers - because their bodies are not analyzed it is assumed that data does not flow through them.
+It is not necessary to indicate that library functions are sanitizers.
+Their bodies are not analyzed, so it is assumed that data does not flow through them.

 Sinks